jakesanch/testingGitKraken/README.md

 ### Included in this repo:
 - This README file itself
-- Some JavaScript files just covering the basics so I can get comfortable :smile:
+- Some JavaScript files just covering some basics :smile: